aignas/dotfiles/README.md

 > dotfiles were an easy way to get into bash customization, and then to jump
 > ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem
 > or are inspired from Ryan's original project.

-## Ideas on moving this to a monorepo

-This is using bazel for setting up and testing various things, because:
-* Some things need to be shell scripts and having a test runner is good.
-* Some things need to be golang and having the same command to build/test things is nice.
-* We can build docker images without docker.
-* We can build debian package if we need to.
-* If this works out, we may have this as a monorepo setup, because having a single repo for all of my things would be cool.
-Possible structure:
-  * `<root>/dotfiles` - what this is now
-  * `<root>/blog` - anikevicius.lt blog
-  * `<root>/katas` - katas where I hone my coding skills
-  * `<root>/<some-project>` - Some go or rust project that I want to work on.